1989Ryan/XJTU-Bachelor-Thesis-LaTeX-Template/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This is an opensource LaTeX thesis template for XJTU B.S. candidates.
 It can be used directly on Overleaf.
+The overleaf template is [here](https://www.overleaf.com/latex/templates/xian-jiaotong-university-bachelor-thesis-latex-template/rdpykcmzdrjp).

 For supplements and corrections, please issue.